basicasian/lostinwonderland/README.md

 ## Technical Implementation

-The game is developed using Android Studio and utilizes Activities, which are triggered by various Intents and lifecycle management.
-An Android Virtual Device Emulator (Nexus 5) is used for testing and debugging.
+The game is developed using **Android Studio** with the **Android SDK**.
+It follows the course requirements, including using the **Room Persistence Library** for high scores, **multi-threading** for the game loop, and persistent storage for game data.
+The game leverages activities and intents for navigation, while animations and sprites are implemented to create an engaging visual experience.

 ### Game Flow:
 1. Splash Screen